klimatsmart/mbh98emu/mbh98emu/config/README.md

+Reconstruction steps are listed in steps.txt.

+Proxy networks are listed in proxy/.

-It is not known what PC selection rules were used in MBH98.
-Selections are hard-coded in eofs/ for this reason.
+Instrumental PC selections are hard-coded in instrumental/ as the selection rules used in MBH98 are not known.